frabranca/aircraft-model-svv/README.md

-# Flight Dynamics Assignment
+# aircraft-model-svv

+## Simulation, Verification & Validation (SVV) of an aircraft numerical model

-The task of this assignment is to develop a numerical simulation of an aircraft.
+This repository contains a coding assignment.
+The task is to develop the numerical simulation of an aircraft and compare the dynamic response to real flight data.
 The model is constructed with a state-space representation for *symmetric* and one for *asymmetric flight*.

+The following eigenmotions were recorded during the flight and are analysed in this code:
+- Short Period
+- Phugoid
+- Aperiodic Roll
+- Dutch Roll
+- Spiral

 ## Libraries:
 - control
 - numpy
+- scipy
+- matplotlib
 - seaborn